 As if to make my point about the growing need for some training, I shoved my hand under the seat to check my bag for a stick of gum.
 Just out of reach I felt the shiver of energy and in the darkened cabin I could see a faint glow of blue light beneath me, no doubt coming from my fingertips.
 The shoulder strap of my bag slid into my hand and I quickly looked around to see if anyone had noticed the little light show.

 Across the aisle the passenger slept with his back to me.
 All clear.
 I recently started carrying a little halogen flashlight on me in case I needed to explain the light.
 Just one more fun side effect of what- ever the hell I was becoming.
 Or already was.
 Answers.
 I need answers.
 That’s why I’m on this flight with Gran.
-Why I’m not curled up with Gabe in a cozy bed at one in the morning.
+Why I’m not curled up with Gabe, lost in his ocean blue eyes, in a cozy bed at one in the morning.

 On a whim, I shot a text message to Gabe.
-I knew he’d be heading home for the evening back in the Leelanau Peninsula even though I was 40,000 feet over the Atlantic and a few hours from sunrise on this red-eye flight.
+I knew he’d be heading home for the evening back in the Leelanau Peninsula while I was 40,000 feet over the Atlantic and a few hours from sunrise on this red-eye flight.